Nameless Rumia's Wiki

 Aftermath

-In 2010, there was a stream where Avex Inc. founder Max Matsuura chatted with Hiroyuki Nishumura and reflected on the controversy, showing us that the two and their respective companies16) were generally on good terms.
-Then in 2018, a former Avex Inc. employee was interviewed about the controversy, recalling how stressful it was and how the company held daily debriefing meetings on their situation.17)
+In 2010, there was a stream where Avex Inc. founder Max Matsuura chatted with Hiroyuki Nishumura and reflected on the controversy, showing us that the two and their respective companies17) were generally on good terms.
+Then in 2018, a former Avex Inc. employee was interviewed about the controversy, recalling how stressful it was and how the company held daily debriefing meetings.18)

 Notes